 Why this works: Putting revisiting first means emphasizing playability and editing.
 Secondary features, such as sharing can be safely put in an options menu.

 What’s in an effective preview?
-I experimented with various ways of showing the most recent bookmark on the audio player.
+I experimented with various ways of previewing the most recent bookmark.

 Some interactions, while appealing, proved to be too complex for actual listening.
-I went forward with a previewing upon that minimized cognitive load.
+I went forward with a preview that minimized cognitive load.

-Why this works: if users are multitasking, a preview should provide minimal information at the top level.
+Why this works: if users are multitasking, a preview should provide minimal information at the top level of the UI.

-The audio player: built around bookmarking without obstructing the experience of listening.
+The audio player is built around bookmarking without obstructing the experience of listening.

 Editing a bookmark is immersive and easy - add notes or change the audio duration on the go.

-I’m interested now in whether or not bookmarks can add a social component - discussions might form around audio segments the same way they would in the margins of a book.
+I did some explorations on the social aspects of a bookmarks - discussions might form around audio segments the same way they would in the margins of a book, but killed this idea early on.